Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

         - The information within sensory inputs.
         - Competitive interactions with neighboring regions.
 - There’s a postnatal loss of synaptic contacts in the cerebral cortex.
-- Selective stabilization: when synapses either stabilize or regress depending on the total activity of the postsynaptic cell.
+- *Selective stabilization*: when synapses either stabilize or regress depending on the total activity of the postsynaptic cell.
 - Selective stabilization suggests that “to learn is to eliminate” as opposed to learning taking place by instruction or new growth.
 - The Darwinian version of selectionism proposes two stages
     1. A constructive process that generates a range of possible options.
     2. A mechanism for selecting among these options.
 - Another possibility is that while the timing and extent of loss of connections or neurons may be due to intrinsic factors, the specificity or pattern of loss is partly determined by interactions with the environment.
 - Selective loss is only one aspect of postnatal neural development.
-- Parcellation: processing in any given area becomes more separated from its neighboring regions.
+- *Parcellation*: processing in any given area becomes more separated from its neighboring regions.
 - The result of parcellation is the creation of informationally encapsulated processing streams and structures.
 - E.g. Ocular dominance columns and the separation of color- and motion-processing channels.
 - Evidence supporting parcellation